richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAssetInventory.md

 ## Proposed Solution
 * Generate Sample Data: Generate and catalog SQL sample data
-* Automate Process: Use an Azure Logic App to iteratively query Purview and write results to Azure Blob Storage
+* Automate Extraction: Use an Azure Logic App to iteratively query Purview and write results to Azure Blob Storage

 ## Solution Requirements
 The proposed solution requires: